 Bride’s Turquoise Lehenga: SVA by Sonam and Paras Modi

-Bride’s Jewelry: Ghanasingh Fine Jewels (Kamlesh Hemdev Group)
+Bride’s Jewellery: Ghanasingh Fine Jewels (Kamlesh Hemdev Group)

 Bride’s Makeup and Hair: Jean Claude Biguine India